Biden says he would ‘strongly support’ moving MLB All-Star Game out of Georgia over voting law

 Republicans have boosted the law after former president Donald Trump made false claims about election fraud in six states he lost, including Georgia.
 Other GOP-majority legislatures around the country are considering similar measures.

-But Democrats as well as voting-rights advocates have said the bill would cut off ballot access for many Georgia voters, particularly those in larger counties with significant Black populations.
+But Democrats, as well as voting-rights advocates, have said the bill would cut off ballot access for many Georgia voters, particularly those in larger counties with significant Black populations.

 Biden echoed those criticisms on ESPN, saying, “This is Jim Crow on steroids, what they’re doing in Georgia and 40 other states.”

-MLB commissioner Rob Manfred said that he and Clark have discussed the possibility of moving the game out of Atlanta, but did not indicate when he would make a decision.
+MLB Commissioner Rob Manfred said that he and Clark have discussed the possibility of moving the game out of Atlanta, but did not indicate when he would make a decision.

 “I am talking to various constituencies within the game and I’m just not going beyond that in terms of what I would consider or not consider,” Manfred told the Associated Press on Wednesday.